 Winners: St. Helen's or Shanklin

 For a relatively safe and serene kayaking experience, I would consider St. Helen's where a company called Tackt-Isle is based.
 The water is ankle deep and rarely manages anything more than a tiny wave.
-There's a massive great fort in the sea which was built by Lord Palmerston who feared the French were coming.
+There's a massive great fort in the sea that was built by Lord Palmerston who feared the French were coming.
 Around Shanklin and Sandown you will find places to hire kayaks for a bit of holiday larking.
 The water's a bit deeper than St. Helen's, but it is usually pretty serene.

 Other people head to Newtown Creek, but I'm never quite sure on how you are supposed to get to the water safely.
 We took an inflatable boat out once and ended up wading through a muddy bog to reach the water.
 Probably not ideal for a family day out...

 For a relatively safe and serene kayaking experience, I would consider St. Helen's where a company called Tackt-Isle is based.
 The water is ankle deep and rarely manages anything more than a tiny wave.
-There's a massive great fort in the sea which was built by Lord Palmerston who feared the French were coming.
+There's a massive great fort in the sea that was built by Lord Palmerston who feared the French were coming.
 Around Shanklin and Sandown you will find places to hire kayaks for a bit of holiday larking.
 The water's a bit deeper than St. Helen's, but it is usually pretty serene.

 Other people head to Newtown Creek, but I'm never quite sure on how you are supposed to get to the water safely.
 We took an inflatable boat out once and ended up wading through a muddy bog to reach the water.
 Probably not ideal for a family day out...